jadecobra/python_tdd_exercises/CLASSES.md

         pass
     ```
     the terminal updates to show passing tests
-- let's add another test we can use an initializer with to `test_classes_with_initializers`
+- let us add another test we can use an initializer with to `test_classes_with_initializers`
     ```python
         self.assertEqual(classes.Other(sex='?').sex, '?')
     ```